paritytech/asset-transfer-api/README.md

 ### Local Transactions

 Sending an Asset or Native token locally on a System Parachain is easy.
 In order to create a transaction, ensure the `destChainId` is the same as the ID of the System Parachain itself.
-Note, the only System parachains that are supported are `Kusama AssetHub`, `Polkadot AssetHub`, `Westend AssetHub` and as a side affect the only `destChainId` that is supported is `1000`.
+Note, the only System parachains that are supported are `Kusama AssetHub`, `Polkadot AssetHub`, `Westend AssetHub`, `Rococo AssetHub` ([note](https://github.com/paritytech/asset-transfer-api/pull/297#issue-1913578303) on how to use it) and as a side effect the only `destChainId` that is supported is `1000`.
 In addition to that, ensure the length of the `assetId's` array and `amounts` array are 1.
 As sending assets will only accept one asset at a time.
 Keep in mind `transfer`, and `transferKeepAlive` are the only supported calls.

 An example would look like:
 ```typescript